rlewan/terraform-playground/README.md

 This will download vendor-related binaries and sync/set up terraform state.

+You'll also need to manually define a storage bucket on your cloud account.
+This is where Terraform will maintain infrastructure state information.
+See [`main.tf`](./main.tf) for names that should be used.

 ## Usage

 Applying infrastructure changes is broken down into a 2 steps.
 First, you need to create an execution plan: